jiajunng/amq-federation-openshift-demo/README.md

 # amq-federation-openshift-demo
 This demo showcases an AMQ messaging layer which simulates the messaging federation of two different OpenShift clusters using AMQ Interconnect.
-As it has became more of an usual use case to have one datacenters located away from one another hence there is a need to connect messaging brokers into one logical cluster.
+As it has became more of an usual use case to have one data centers located away from one another hence there is a need to connect messaging brokers into one logical cluster.
 ![demo_end_goal](https://user-images.githubusercontent.com/25560159/80057853-391d6500-855a-11ea-8491-2682bcaccf87.png)

 For demo sake, OpenShift namespaces will be used to simulate two different clusters.